NORAD and USNORTHCOM Annual Picnic 2022

-The daughter of a member assigned to North American Aerospace Defense Command and U.S. Northern Command shows off for her grandmother in the bounce house located in front of the commands' headquarters on Peterson Space Force Base, during the annual picnic June 30, 2022.
-Several hundred military and civilian members and their families gathered at the annual event to eat, play games, and relax.
+Senior Master Sgt.
+Nicholas Jackson, Executive Assistant to the Command Senior Enlisted Leader, North American Aerospace Defense Command and U.S. Northern Command, entertains a friend's child while they stood in line for food during the commands' annual picnic June 30, 2022.
+Several hundred military and civilian members and their families gathered at the annual event to eat, play games, and relax outside the commads' headquarters on Peterson Space Force Base, Colorado.
 (Department of Defense photo by Thomas Paul)

 |Date Taken: